Ramon Azeez: Granada midfielder loaned to FC Cartagena | Goal.com

 Ramon Azeez: Granada midfielder loaned to FC Cartagena

-This campaign, however, he seemed to have been frozen out of Diego Martinez’s squad, playing a meagre two Spanish topflight games.
-Notwithstanding, the 28-year-old will continue the rest of the season with the Spanish second tier outfit in a bid to get regular playing time
+In this campaign, however, he seemed to have been frozen out of Diego Martinez’s squad, playing a meagre two Spanish top-flight games.
+Notwithstanding, the 28-year-old will continue the rest of the season with the Spanish second-tier outfit in a bid to get regular playing time.

 “The player, a member of the squad since January 2019 and who was part of the promotion to the First Division.
 The club wishes him luck in this new sports career.”